 How can I stop receiving a large number of spam emails?

 To minimize spam emails, consider training your email provider's spam filter, using email aliases, and unsubscribing from unwanted mailing lists.
-Additionally, implementing custom filters, keeping your main email private, blocking persistent spam senders, and reporting phishing emails can be effective.
+Additionally, implementing custom filters, keeping your main email private, blocking persistent spam senders, and reporting phishing emails can be fruitful.
 If all else fails, consider utilizing third-party anti-spam tools, maintaining robust security measures, and possibly switching to a more secure email provider.

 How do spammers get my email address?